wilsonmar/wilsonmar.github.io/_posts/2014-08-03-apple-mac-osx-keyboard.md

 ## Stenography

    * <a target="_blank" href="hhttps://www.youtube.com/watch?v=rYUmsUx0oSo">VIDEO</a>: Summary
+   * <a target="_blank" href="https://www.youtube.com/watch?v=Wpv-Qb-dB6g">VIDEO</a>:

 <a target="_blank" href="https://www.youtube.com/watch?v=UA6UythLlEI">VIDEO</a>:
 The average typing speed is 40 WPM (words per minute) on a standard QWERTY keyboard.
 Pros type 80-95 WPM.
+Test your speed using

-<a target="_blank" href="https://www.youtube.com/watch?v=-6qA3xtZodU">VIDEO</a>: Stenography machines enable
+   * <a target="_blank" href="https://www.speedtypingonline.com/">speedtypingonline.com</a>
+   * monkeytype

-Courtroom reporters to record testimony at 99.9% accuracy at 280 WPM using a stenograph machine that implement the <strong>phonetic</strong> (sound) Pitman method.
+<a target="_blank" href="https://www.youtube.com/watch?v=-6qA3xtZodU">VIDEO</a>: Invented in 1911, Stenography machines enable Courtroom reporters to record testimony at 99.9% accuracy at 280 WPM using a stenograph machine.
+Court reporters note in the paper tape from the steno machines notes about the enviornment such as who is speaking, whether someone pointed at something, etc.

+In 2025 Stenographers are still needed but are in short supply.

+Stenographers use machines implement the <strong>phonetic</strong> (sound) Pitman method.

-The reason why so much faster than using QWERTY keyboards is that
+The reason why so much faster than using QWERTY keyboards sold with computers:

 1. fingers do not move much, since Steno keyboards only have 23-26 keys:

    23 keys operated with 10 fingers simultaneously can have 8,388,607 combinations (called chords or strokes).

-   <a target="_blank" href="https://sites.google.com/site/ploverdoc/appendix-cheat-sheet">Cheap Sheet</a>:
+   <a target="_blank" href="https://sites.google.com/site/ploverdoc/appendix-cheat-sheet">Cheat Sheet</a>:
    <a target="_blank" href=""><img alt="steno-keyboard-734x315.png" src="https://res.cloudinary.com/dcajqrroq/image/upload/v1751374711/steno-keyboard-734x315_bo0a5p.png"></a>

    There is no N key and <a target="_blank" href="https://www.youtube.com/shorts/6s4BO4oGcBs">2 R's</a> and <a target="_blank" href="https://www.youtube.com/shorts/bSLovrfWbWY">2 P's</a>